 Background Information: Mr. West was born in Anderson, Indiana.
 His father is still living, but his mother died several months after his conviction.
 He has two older sisters and one older brother.
 Mr. West reported essentially no memory of his childhood.
 The collateral records indicated that Mr. West was severely abused by his parents.
 There has been family testimony that he was born after his mother was psychiatrically hospitalized due to a suicide attempt by gas inhalation.
 Further, the records reflected that Mr. West received recurrent beatings by his mother with belts, shoes, and her hands, frequently leaving bruises and marks.
 The mother was noted to grab Mr. West by his feet and sling him into a wall, at one point apparently injuring his eyes such that he later needed several surgeries.
-An aunt reported that Mr. West's mother would make him stay in a very cold room on a urine-soaked mattress.
+An aunt reported that she once took Mr. West to the hospital after his mother threw him against the wall.
+The aunt also reported that Mr. West's mother would make him stay in a very cold room on a urine-soaked mattress.
 One of Mr. West's sisters stated that he became so fearful of his mother that he would tense if she simply walked near him, and that he would flinch, become immobilized, and start crying if she raised her arm toward him in any manner.
 His sister also described the mother as pinching the children until they bled, simply "for fun".